Appeal applications where financial eligibility test to be applied and information on assessing a client’s disposable income

 Granting legal aid with conditions

-The condition will be that the applicant provides financial verification to demonstrate their eligibility at the date of grant as soon as it becomes available to you/your client and in any event within the next three months if possible.
+We can also apply an additional condition where an applicant is unable to provide the usual financial verification required prior to a grant being made, because of health reasons, or where legal aid is required to allow an urgent case to progress.
+The condition is that the applicant provides financial verification to demonstrate their eligibility at the date of grant as soon as it becomes available, and in any event within the next three months.

 In this section